Welcome to CSE at Michigan

 John H. Holland received the first PhD in computer science at Michigan in 1959.
 In 1966, the Michigan Terminal System (MTS) was developed as one of the world’s first time-sharing computer operating systems.
 Seminal work in the development of computer databases by Edgar (Ted) Codd took place at Michigan in the late 1960s.
 Today, dozens of our former graduate students serve as faculty at other research universities.
 Four Michigan alumni – Frances Allen, Edgar Codd, Stephen Cook, and Michael Stonebraker – are Turing Award recipients.
 Another, Larry Page, co-founded Google, one of the largest and most influential technology companies.

-The CSE division continues to lead as a vibrant and innovative force, with world-class faculty and students exploring and expanding new directions of inquiry in mobile and cloud computing, ultra-low power and green computing, big data, machine learning, bio and health informatics, security and privacy, virtual environments, autonomous transportation, and many other areas.
+The CSE division continues to lead as a vibrant and innovative force, with world-class faculty and students exploring and expanding new directions of inquiry in artificial intelligence, pervasive and cloud computing, chip and device architectures, big data, machine learning, precision health, security and privacy, autonomous transportation, and many other areas.
 The pervasiveness and relevance of computing today is reflected by our interdisciplinary research in areas such as medicine, education, economics, engineering, and the sciences.

 Our undergraduate and graduate programs are among the top in the nation and embrace both deep inquiry and cross-disciplinary breadth.
 In addition to nearly 100 traditional lecture and lab courses taught each year, undergraduate students experience real-world applications through industry-sponsored design projects and internships.
 They also have the opportunity to participate in undergraduate research projects and on competitive and interdisciplinary student-led project teams.
 As of Fall 2019, 385 graduate students were enrolled in out Master’s and PhD programs, and 2561 undergraduate students were declared as majors in our computer engineering, computer science, and data science programs.
 890 undergraduate degrees and 113 MS and PhD degrees were conferred in academic year 2018-19.